 McKay: I love R.J. here for a lot of reasons, but for the sake of this mock draft, I’ll keep it short: at 6’6-6’7, R.J. is a positionless perimeter ‘Swiss Army Knife’ that a team can plug in anywhere between the one and the three depending on who he’s sharing the floor with.
 He’s wired to score and make plays, consistently keeping the opposition on their heels.
 Though his offensive game is ahead of his defense, I think he will offer more on both sides of the ball long term than Ja will.
 I also think he was unfairly scrutinized at Duke.
 First of all, he had a tremendous freshman season.
 Secondly, did everyone forget about his body of work leading up to his time in Durham?
 Go back and watch his Team Canada stuff for a refresher.
 This guy is a winner!
 I could go on, but I don’t want to make you go back and change your mind with that second pick.

 Babcock: Again, pssh.
 I’m half-joking.
 R.J. is a good pick here.

 4) Los Angeles Lakers

 Babcock: The Lakers are in an interesting situation with this pick and their roster in general.
-They have a lot of young pieces with Ball, Ingram and Kuzma to go along with one of the best veterans in the league in LeBron James.
-It is widely reported that they are going to be aggressive in free agency this summer, chasing the top free agents and, of course, the possibility of adding Anthony Davis via a trade, as well.
-Considering all of these variables, I will go with the next best player, I select: Darius Garland.
-Although, the sweet shooting point guard missed most of his freshman season due to injury, I have him rated just slightly lower than Morant and I think his ability to shoot with range and carve up the defense off the dribble will translate to the next level seamlessly.
+They have a lot of young pieces with Ball, Ingram, and Kuzma to go along with one of the best veterans in the league in LeBron James.
+It is widely reported that they are going to be aggressive in free agency this summer, chasing the top free agents and, of course, the possibility of adding Anthony Davis via trade, as well.
+Considering all of these variables, I will go with the next best player, I select Darius Garland.
+Although the sweet-shooting point guard missed most of his freshman season due to injury, I have him rated just slightly lower than Morant and I think his ability to shoot with range and carve up the defense off the dribble will translate to the next level seamlessly.